 In the International Development Studies (IDS) Concentration, students examine the issues developing nations face using the methods of economics in the main.
 For sure, nationwide development triggered by economic growth is essential for the reduction of poverty.
 However, there is no guarantee that the benefit of economic growth will reach poor people because there are a variety of inhibiting factors, such as the nation's governance and institutions, industrial structure, physical and human capital, and the historical background.
-In this course, students consider a variety factors required to realize sustainable development in addition to economic growth. laws and policies, as well as activities, such as promotion of environmental awareness.
-In the past, most part of governance was assumed by a government.
-Keeping pace with the progress of democratization and the expansion of markets, non-governmental organizations (NGOs) consisting of volunteer citizens and private companies practically undertake governance on a wide variety of occasions.
-On the other hand, it is true that there are areas where regulations or actions by a government are expected, including activities of multinational businesses and international terrorists.
-For sustainable development, inclusive and problem-solvingstyle governance is necessary in addition to growth.
-This course is designed for students to acquire wide knowledge in the fields of area studies, in addition to international politics, comparative politics, and political economy and be equipped to become intelligent leaders who have a wider perspective.

-Each country has different and various issues, including rural development, human capital, industrial development, gender, immigrants, terrorism and armed conflicts, governance/ corruption, climate change, disasters, and vulnerability.
+In this course, students consider a variety factors required to realize sustainable development in addition to economic growth.
+Each country has different and various issues, including rural development, human capital, industrial development, gender, immigrants, terrorism and armed conflicts, governance/corruption, climate change, disasters, and vulnerability.
 This course is designed for students to acquire the methods used in development economics, as well as knowledge of the political science and history to understand a variety of issues and be equipped to become those who have the sophisticated abilities of analyzing, evaluating, and making policies.